jaxxstorm/leebriggs.co.uk/_posts/2022-05-08-learning-to-love-yaml.md

 ![YAML](/img/talk-about-the-yaml.jpg)

 Pulumi has long been the refuge of people not wanting to use YAML in their infrastructure definitions.
 Our marketing content was focused entirely on the idea you could use familiar or general purpose, expressive languages to define your infrastructure.
-I talked with hundreds of users who repeatedly told me that not having YAML support was enlightening.
+I talked with hundreds of users who repeatedly told me that _not_ having YAML support was enlightening.

-To understand why YAML is now a supported language, we first need to look at the problem we're trying to solve, and they invariably come from our users or potential users.
+To understand why YAML is now a supported language, we first need to look at the problem we're trying to solve, and those problems invariably come from our users or _potential_ users.

 The two main talking points we're faced with during the Pulumi adoption or sales cycle and in the infrastructure as code community are related to the use of general purpose languages.
-The first, is that general purpose languages aren't _right_ for infrastructrue, the second is that general purpose languages are too complex for the problem at hand.
+The first, is general purpose languages aren't _right_ for infrastructrue, the second is that general purpose languages are too complex for the problem at hand.

 ### The abstraction argument